PatrickGono/cpp_nanodegree_capstone/README.md

 The implementation of the quadtree algorithm is inspired by this work:
 [Barnes-Hut-Simulator by Belt of Orion](https://github.com/beltoforion/Barnes-Hut-Simulator)

+The Barnes-Hut algorithm is explained here: [Barnes-Hut simulation](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation)

+## Features
+The project simulates one or more clusters of particles (e.g. stars) which interact via the gravitational force.
+Several algorithms are implemented to calculate the forces/accelerations:
+* brute force
+* brute force parallelized using `std::thread`
+* brute force parallelized using `std::async`
+* Barnes-Hut
+* Barnes-Hut parallelized using `std::thread`

+In the brute force approach, each pair of particles is evaluated, leading to an O(N<sup>2</sup>) complexity (where N is the number of bodies).
+This can be reduced to half by considering Newton's third law.
+However, this still leaves the same complexity.

+The Barnes-Hut algorithm relies on creating a spatial tree (quadtree in 2D, octree in 3D) of the particles, such that every particle is in its own leaf node.
+Each node has a center of mass and a mass corresponding to all the particles and nodes of its children.
+Next, a cutoff value (usually called `theta`) is chosen.
+If the ratio of the node size and the distance to a particle is smaller than this cutoff value, the center of mass and mass of the whole node is used instead of iterating over every particle.
+This allows to effectively skip evaluating particle pairs which are very far away, reducing the complexity to O(N log(N)).

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)